DataDog/datadog-operator/README.md

 ## Getting started

-See the [Getting Started][5] dedicated documentation to learn how to deploy the Datadog operator and your first Agent.
+See the [Getting Started][5] dedicated documentation to learn how to deploy the Datadog operator and your first Agent, and [Configuration][12] to see examples and a list of all configuration keys.

 ## Functionalities